orchidsoftware/orchid.software/source/en/docs/builder.md

 ## Data binding

 To specify the value of an element, you must specify the data in the source.
-The data will be automatically replaced by the specified key.
+The specified key will automatically replace the data.

 ```php
 use Orchid\Screen\Builder;